What does it mean to let go of your child? Am I supposed to do that? As a parent, aren't I supposed to always hang on? Always believe for the best?

 Letting go means peeling your fingers off the future.
 Often we let go the way a child lets go of a helium balloon--with a string tied to it.
 It rises enough to give the impression that it's free, but the child knows he still holds the string.

-Letting go means giving up all expectation to God.
+Letting go means giving up all expectations to God.
 All of it.
 My prayers until that time had focused on one thing--my daughter's restoration and eventual reconciliation with her family.
 How could God want anything else?

 But God is God.
 He doesn't need me giving him instruction.
 We are here for His glory--not the other way around.
 If I truly gave birth to my children for the purpose of bringing him praise and glory, then I would have to accept his way of doing it.
 Otherwise, it was a Cain's offering--giving to God what I wanted to give, not what He required.